nganinho/ArtyA7---Bluetooth-Interface-IP/README.md

 https://reference.digilentinc.com/reference/pmod/pmodbt2/reference-manual

-1. build the bluetooth control ( non-processor version )
+Build the bluetooth control ( non-processor version )

 1.1 RX done.
 (Slave mode)
 - Receive the package which is transfered by HC05 from smartphone.